sebanalysis/sebbeck.com/_posts/2023-11-14-islamic-scriptural-violence.md

 ### Sahih Muslim Hadith

 This notion of Muhammed saying something to the effect of the earth crying out in order to help Muslims kill Jews is repeated by no less than 6 witnesses in the Sahih Muslim Hadith too.
-The repetitition is not a mistake on my part.
+The repetition is not a mistake on my part.
 Perhaps an issue in the translation?

 > [Book 41](https://github.com/sebanalysis/hadith/blob/master/hadith/041_smt.html), Number 6981: Ibn 'Umar reported Allah's Messenger (may peace be upon him) as saying: You will fight against the Jews and you will kill them until even __a stone would say:  Come here, Muslim, there is a Jew (hiding himself behind me); kill him__.